X

 Gaillardia (Blanket Flower)

-When to plant gaillardia in Arizona
+When to plant Gaillardia in Arizona:

-Start seeds indoors:
+Start seeds indoors: July – February

-Plant seeds or transplants outside:
+Plant seeds or transplants outside: September 15 – November and January – April

-How to grow Gaillardia (Blanket Flower):
+How to grow Gaillardia:

 • Grows best from seed or transplant